 American Job Center

 The American Job Center uses federal Workforce Investment Act (WIA) funds to improve an individual's employment opportunities.
-To do that, the One Stop provides services to both job seekers and businesses seeking employees.
+To do that, the American Job Center provides services to both job seekers and businesses seeking employees.
 American Job Center partners provide on site and networked career development information, education and training programs, case management, and job placement assistance.
 Because WIA funds are targeted to certain populations of adults, dislocated workers and youth, the majority of American Job Center services are also targeted to benefit that part of the workforce.

 Services for Job Seekers

 - Job Training for Adults: Assistance for low-income adults to identify and finance job training.

 - Job Training for Dislocated Workers: Assistance for individuals unemployed due to a layoff or business closing to identify and finance job training.

 - Job Training for Youth (YESS): Assistance for low-income youth to identify and Finance education and job training.

 - Training for Green Jobs: Assistance to eligible youth and adults to identify and finance training in Green Construction and Energy Efficiency occupations.